-Ver- Changes
+Version Changes

-sion

-6.0 DefaultAnimationFormat defaults to gif

-5.1 Added the DefaultAnimationFormat parameter

-3.0.1 Added the DefaultFormat, GIFEnableAnimation, GIFTransparency, PNGAlpha and
+3.0.1 Added the PNGAlpha and PNGEnableAnimation parameters

-PNGEnableAnimation parameters

 3.0 New

-8.6.5 [Index]
+8.5.5 [Index]

 The Index section contains a list of link group IDs in the order in which the link groups will appear on the disassembly index page.
-The link groups themselves - with the exception of OtherCode - are defined in [Index:\:\] sections (see below); OtherCode is a special built-in link group that contains links to the index pages of secondary disassemblies defined by [OtherCode:\] sections.
+The link groups themselves - with the exception of OtherCode - are defined in [Index:\:\] sections.
+OtherCode is a special built-in link group that contains links to the index pages of secondary disassemblies defined by [OtherCode:\] sections.